expo/expo/docs/pages/guides/using-firebase.md

 If you'd like to use Firebase in the Expo Go app, we recommend using the [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk).
 It supports Authentication, Firestore & Realtime databases, Storage, and Functions on React Native.
 Other modules like Analytics are [not supported through the Firebase JS SDK](https://firebase.google.com/support/guides/environments_js-sdk), but you can use [`expo-firebase-analytics`](/versions/latest/sdk/firebase-analytics) for that.

-If you'd like access to the full suite of native firebase tools, we recommend using the [React Native Firebase](https://github.com/invertase/react-native-firebase) libraries which have first-class support for [Expo Prebuild](/workflow/prebuild).
-React Native Firebase is not supported in the Expo Go app so you'll need to create [a development build](/development/introduction).
+If you'd like access to the full suite of native firebase tools, we recommend using the [React Native Firebase](https://rnfirebase.io/#expo) with a [development build](/development/introduction).
+React Native Firebase is not supported in the [Expo Go](https://expo.dev/expo-go) app.

 > **Note:** This guide mostly covers Firebase Realtime Database (and some Firestore as well).
 For more background on why some Firebase services are not supported, please refer to the ["What goes into the Expo SDK?"
 FYI page](https://expo.fyi/whats-in-the-sdk).